LucasFerguson/health-connect-dashboard-for-fitbit/README.md

 # Project Overview
 We developed a dashboard for users to view health metrics collected from a smartphone and wearable device.
 The main feature we were able to implement is an interactive sleep summary in a calendar view.
 Users can easily click on any day in the calendar to see more details from that day.
 The dashboard is built using the T3 stack, which includes Next.js and Tailwind CSS.

+Roadmap:
+- [x] Implement a calendar view for sleep data - 2025-05-07
+- [x] Docker support for easy deployment - 2025-06-28
+- [ ] Allow users to click on a day in the calendar to view detailed sleep data
+-

 ## Tech Stack
 The following technologies are used in this project:
 - Create T3 App